 » Example: Filtering by Resource

 This example will only list resources for the given name:

 » Example: Filtering by Module

-This example will only list resources in the given module:
+This example will list resources in the given module and any submodules:

 » Example: Filtering by ID

 This example will only list the resource whose ID is specified on the command line.
 This is useful to find where in your configuration a specific resource is located.